 My most recent research has been concerned with the critique of the theological methodological and onto-epistemological presuppositions of the catholic tradition.
 I have three forthcoming books in which I present my case:

 - Orthodoxy and Heresy (Cambridge Elements in the Problems of God; Cambridge University Press, 2022).
-A brief introduction to and critique of the problem of “orthodoxy” and “heresy” in Christian theology, this volume will be published in the Cambridge Elements “Problems of God” series.
+A brief introduction to and critique of the problem of “orthodoxy” and “heresy” in Christian theology, this volume is part of the Cambridge Elements “Problems of God” series.

 Theology of the Manifest: Christianity without Metaphysics (forthcoming, Lexington Press/Fortress Academic).
 This philosophical-theological work presents a systematic critique of the methodological and onto-epistemological presuppositions of the catholic tradition and a reinterpretation of the Christian faith along phenomenological lines as a Christianity “without metaphysics.”
 It addresses questions of theological method, onto-epistemology, the nature and existence of God, the person and work of Jesus, the doctrine of the Church, and the sacraments of baptism and Eucharist.
 It especially draws from and synthesizes the thought of Huldrych Zwingli and Michel Henry.

 I consider these critiques important for the future of Protestant theology and specifically endorse a “post-catholic” mentality for Protestant theologians in which truth rather than authority is the sole criterion for Christian theological inquiry.